Xiuhefu

-Xiuhefu (秀禾服 (秀禾服)) is a two-piece garment set of attire which was designed to look like a style of traditional Chinese wedding dress and follows the traditional Chinese yichang clothing system.
-The Xiuhefu is a modern recreation version of the Qing dynasty wedding aoqun, a form of Hanfu, which was worn by the Han Chinese women, composed of a qun as lower garment and an ao as an upper garment.
-It was developed in modern China and became popular in 2001 when it was popularized by when Zhou Xun, the actress who played the role of Xiu He, in the Chinese television drama Juzi Hongle (橘子紅了 (Orange turned red)), thus gaining its contemporary name from name of the television drama character.
+Xiuhefu (秀禾服 (xiùhé fú, Xiuhe garment)) is a modern style of Chinese bridal attire.
+It consists of a two-piece garment ensemble designed to resemble traditional Chinese wedding attire while adhering to the traditional Chinese yichang clothing system.
+The Xiuhefu is a modern recreation of the Qing dynasty wedding aoqun, a form of Hanfu worn by Han Chinese women which composed of a qun as lower garment and an ao as an upper garment.
+It was developed in modern China and became popular in 2001 when it was popularized by Zhou Xun, the actress who played the role of Xiu He in the Chinese television drama Juzi Hongle (橘子紅了 (Orange turned red)), thus gaining its contemporary name from name of the television drama character.
 It is often confused with another traditional Chinese wedding dress known as qungua due to their similarities in appearance.

 Origins

-The direct precursor of the Xiuhefu originated from the Qing dynasty-style wedding aoqun which was worn by the Han Chinese women, composed of a mamianqun (a specific type of qun) as lower garment and an liling dajin changao ao as an upper garment.
+The direct precursor of the Xiuhefu originated from the Qing dynasty-style wedding aoqun worn by Han Chinese women.
+It consisted of a mamianqun (a specific type of qun) as lower garment and an liling dajin changao (a specific type of ao) as an upper garment.

-In 2001, the prototype of the modern Xiuhefu was a guzhuang-style wedding dress costume which was designed by costume designer Ye Jintian for the role of drama female character Xiu He, played by Chinese actress Zhou Xun, in the 2002 Chinese television drama Juzi Hongle (橘子紅了), also known as Ripening Orange in English, a drama set in the Republican era of China.
-The wedding dress costume worn by Xiu He, thus, became known as Xiuhefu.
-While basing himself on the clothing of the Qing dynasty, Ye Jintian, however, did not fully respected the historical accuracy of the dress and instead mixed several elements together from similar eras in his costume design.
+In 2001, the prototype of the modern Xiuhefu was a guzhuang-style wedding dress costume designed by costume designer Ye Jintian for the character Xiu He, portrayed by Chinese actress Zhou Xun in the 2002 Chinese television drama Juzi Hongle (橘子紅了), known in English as Ripening Orange.
+The drama is set in the Republican era of China.
+The wedding costume worn by Xiu He thus became known as Xiuhefu.
+Although Ye Jintian based the costume on Qing dynasty clothing, he did not fully adhere to historical accuracy.
+Instead, he incorporated and combined elements from several closely related eras in his costume design.

-As it gives a feeling of dignity and beauty, the Xiuhefu designed by Ye Jintian became progressively popular and eventually became a form of wedding dress chosen by brides during their marriage.
-It especially became popular among several Chinese female celebrities.
+Owing to its perceived dignity and beauty, the Xiuhefu designed by Ye Jintian became progressively popular and eventually became a widely chosen form of bridal attire.
+It was especially popular among several Chinese female celebrities.